alex-hhh/ActivityLog2/docs/README.md

-# Running the application from source
+# Running the Application From Source

 Before you can build or run the application, you will need to install some packages that ActivityLog2 depends on, on the command line run the following